-We have a Liquidity Management Policy which outlines our framework and processes for monitoring and managing Liquidity Risk.
+We have a Liquidity Management Policy which outlines our framework and processes for monitoring and managing liquidity risks.
 The Investment Committee has oversight of the liquidity of all Funds.
+Our allocation to illiquid assets (see Schedules 1 to 8) has been set in consultation with the Supervisor.